ziotom78/raytracing_course/language-comparison.md

 There are a few disadvantages too:

--   The amount of on-line resources is far more scarce than for C++.
+-   The amount of on-line resources is far scarcer than for C++.

 -   The language has evolved a lot in the last years, and it is still evolving.
 Many pages in the documentation refers to old practices